velovelovelo/Nulink/README.md

 ### Stake NLK
 Request tNLK and tBNB on the top side

-- After receiving yur tNLK and tBNB go to the Staking Page And stake some NLK (Minimuum stake of 1 NLK) and Approve transaction.
+- After receiving your tNLK and tBNB go to the Staking Page And stake some NLK (Minimuum stake of 1 NLK) and Approve transaction.

 - If its first time you will be asked to approve token spent first.